lmtoy/lmtoy_run/README.md

      cd $WORK_LMT/PID
      mk_summary1.sh > README.html

-there should be a symlink from the index.html to this file, if not
+there should be a symlink from the index.html to this file, if not, do this:

      ln -s README.html index.html